Skip to main content

 Bighorn Sheep Special Permits

 • These hunts are for special permit holders only.
-See Special Permit Application Instructions for instructions on how to apply.
+See the Special Permit Application page for instructions on how to apply.

 • You may purchase and submit one permit application for each hunt category, for which you qualify.